Things to Do in Cork with Kids: 2-Day Family Guide

 Your self-guided tour of the prison follows a set path through the facility.
 You are given a map, which also has short descriptions of the people and places within the prison.
 Simply find the numbered exhibit and then read the short story assigned to that number.

 The Cork City Gaol has several interactive exhibits.
-You can enter a cell, close the door and lie down on a replica bed to get a real sense for what it would be like to held there.
+You can enter a cell, close the door and lie down on a replica bed to get a real sense for what it would be like to be held there.
 There are also a few interactive educational games the kids will enjoy.
 The prison museum is filled with mannequins which help tell the stories of the inmates and staff.

 You may be wondering if the Cork City Gaol is suitable for kids.
-We think it is a fun place for kids, unless they are particularly sensitive.
+We think it is a fun place for kids, unless they are particularly sensitive to dark spaces, mannequins or prison history.
 In fact, we found it was a good opportunity to have a simple discussion about why we have laws and the consequences of breaking them.

 Our 6-year-old daughter thought one of the mannequins was a bit scary, but she got over it pretty quickly.
 In addition, the lady who sold us our tickets mentioned there are two prison cells on the second floor which tell the story of the child prisoners.
 There is an alternate path around these cells if you wish to steer your kids around them (which we did, just in case).

-I don’t know why, but our kids love visiting jails and prisons; I think it has something to do with the dungeons in all the fairy tale stories they love.
+I don’t know why, but our kids love visiting jails and prisons; I think it has something to do with the dungeons in all the fairy-tale stories they love.
 All told, the Cork City Gaol is pretty benign and your kids will have a lot of fun exploring this historical building.

 Cork City Gaol Tickets

-Daly Bridge (The Shakey Bridge)
+Daly Bridge (the Shakey Bridge)

 We love walking across shaky bridges!
 The kids think they are a riot as they run across trying to make them as wobbly as we’ll allow them.

-We wanted to walk from the Cork City Gaol to central Cork and were happy to see there was a shaky bridge (also known as Daly Bridge) near the Gaol which leads to a riverfront pathway to central Cork.
+We wanted to walk from the Cork City Gaol to central Cork and we were happy to see Daly Bridge, also known as the Shakey Bridge, near the Gaol.
+It leads to a riverfront path toward central Cork.
 Sadly, we arrived at the bridge only to find a sign stating that it closed for repairs two days prior.
-It looks like the €1.7 million repair and restoration job will be complete by Easter 2020.

 English Market